The information highlighted (if any) are the most recent updates for this brand.

 Exacerbation or activation of systemic lupus erythematosus has been reported with the use of thiazide diuretics.

-Non-melanoma skin cancer: An increased risk of non-melanoma skin cancer (NMSC) [basal cell carcinoma (BCC) and squamous cell carcinoma (SCC)] with increasing cumulative dose of hydrochlorothiazide exposure has been observed in two epidemiological studies based on the Danish National Cancer Registry (see Side Effects).
+Non-melanoma skin cancer: An increased risk of non-melanoma skin cancer (NMSC) [basal cell carcinoma (BCC) and squamous cell carcinoma (SCC)] with increasing cumulative dose of hydrochlorothiazide exposure has been observed in two epidemiological studies based on the Danish National Cancer Registry (see Adverse Reactions).
 Photosensitizing actions of hydrochlorothiazide could act as a possible mechanism for NMSC.